chrisdchristo/capsule-maven-plugin/README.md

 The only requirement is to have the `<appClass>` attribute in the configuration.
 This is the class of your app that contains the main method which will be fired on startup.
 You must include the package path along with the class name (`hello` is the package and `HelloWorld` is the class name above).

-## Capsule goals
+## Capsule Goals

 This plugin defines two goals:

-* `build`: Builds the capsules (i.e packages your app into a capsule and dumps them into the target directory).
+* `build`: Builds the capsules (i.e packages your app into a capsule and dumps them into the build directory).
-* `install`: Installs the capsules into your maven repo.
-(It will also build the capsules if haven't already)
+* `install`: Installs the capsules into your maven repo (will also build the capsules if haven't already).

 Both require the package phase to have been run beforehand.